Iron on transfers have been used to mark fabric with a hand embroidery pattern for many years.

 Take running stitches all around the design outlines through both the paper and fabric.
-Take smaller stitches into any tight corners so that they are marked clearly.
-Also do the same thing along curved lines.
+Take smaller stitches into any tight corners to mark them clearly.
+Do the same thing along curved lines.
 On straight lines you can get away with longer stitches.

-Once all the lines have been tacked, carefully remove the paper, leaving the design showing in running stitches on the fabric.
-These stitches can be removed as you reach them when embroidering.
+Once you have tacked all the lines, carefully remove the paper, leaving the design showing in running stitches on the fabric.
+You can remove these stitches when you reach them as you do the embroidery.

 This is another alternative to iron on transfers.

-Dressmakers carbon paper is normally available in a pack containing sheets of different colours...such as the blue, yellow and orange in the photo above.
-This particular pack also had white sheets which are very useful for darker fabrics.
+Dressmaker's carbon paper is normally available in a pack containing sheets of different colours, such as the blue, yellow and orange in the photo above.
+This pack also had white sheets which are very useful for darker fabrics.

 You can only use this technique on smooth fabrics.